 There are two types of benefits you can receive from getting a car title loan.
 The first is a monetary benefit.
-These are usually easier to perform a cost benefit analysis because you can easily assign a monetary value to the benefit and do a simple comparison.
+These are usually easier to perform a cost benefit analysis with because you can easily assign a monetary value to the benefit and do a simple comparison.

 The second type is a non-monetary benefit.
-These are much more difficult to compare because it is not easy to compare without assigning a monetary value.
+These are much more difficult to compare because it is not always easy to compare without assigning a monetary value.
 Assigning a monetary value to a non-monetary benefit is a judgement call.

 Monetary Benefit Examples

 To help explain how to complete the cost benefit let’s look at a few examples with monetary benefits.

 The first example we’ll look at is paying your rent to avoid eviction.
 In this case you should be able to assign a monetary value to what it would cost you to have to find a new place to live, pay the deposit on the new place, pay for moving, and repay the rent and fees due to the landlord.

 Add these costs together and assign a value.
 Then compare it to the cost of the title loan.
 If the cost is greater than the benefit, then the title loan is not a good choice and vice versa.